FaragonTix/renpy_helper/README.md

 You can deside if you want to add hide/show messages to final text file.

+@encoding= tag allows to change encoding of input and output.
+As default Cp1251 was used.

 =
 =
 If You have any problems with this software, try to install JDK 19